 There are thousands of paper choices these days and you shouldn’t get hung up on finding the “perfect” paper, there’s no such thing!
 There are many great papers and you simply need to find one that is suited to your work.
 I use either Hahnemuehle Photo Rag 308 which is a matte paper or Epson Exhibition Fiber which reminds many of an air-dried “F” surface, reminiscent of the darkroom days.
 I find that these two papers work for 99% of my work.

 Why choose a matte or a glossy?
 A lot of it has to do with your personal preferences and the vision you have for the image.
-The Hahnemuehle is a “fine art paper” that has a nice texture and works well with most of my images.
+The Hahnemuhle is a “fine art paper” that has a nice texture and works well with most of my images.
 I use the Epson Exhibition Fiber for prints when I want a more “traditional” look and when I want a bit more pop from the blacks.
-Glossy/semi-gloss papers will always give you better blacks than matte papers, but the differences between the two are minimized when they are put under glass.
+Glossy/semi-gloss papers will always give you better blacks than matte papers, but the differences between the two are minimal when they are put under glass.
+Another reason I prefer matte papers is that under glass there is no reflection off the paper surface, I find that reflection on glossy paper very distracting.

 6. Spend good money and get a good printer.